 - 4a.
-Horace, Satires and Epistles; Tacitus: the milpoets, Ennius, Catullus, Tibullus, Phoedrus, Senature Martial. - 4b.
+Tacitus; the minor poets, Ennius, Catullus, Tibullus, Phoedrus, Seneca, Martial. - 4b.
 Composition.
-Bradley's Arnold, exercises 35-57. - Ecclesiastical Latin.
-From Latin for Use, Holsappin (Crofts).
+Bradley's Arnold, exercises 35-57. - 4c.
+Ecclesiastical Latin.
+From Latin for Use, Holsapple, (Crofts).

 MATERIALS OF ENGINEERING

 A presentation of the physical properties of common materials used in structures and machines, together with descriptions of their manufacture and fabrications.
 Testing Machines and Standard Tests.